 This provides us with a measure of similarity for each pair of curves, organized in the form of an $N \times N$ matrix \mathbf{W} .
 By default, its diagonal is set to zero.
 For example, a value of 0 indicates that the two curves are consistently separated in all slices; the value of M indicates that no evidence for separating the two curves is provided by any of the slices.
-It is important to note that our similarity values are computed in the context of the given cluster, specifically with the objective to evaluate potential splits.
+The form of the similarity matrix is the same as that calculated with some alternative distance measure (see the next section for an example).
+There is however an important distinction: our similarity values are computed in the context of the given cluster, specifically with the objective to evaluate potential splits.
 This is in contrast to "global" distance measures, that operate on the same scale throughout the data set.